What design tools do we use?

 - You can test your prototypes with the mobile app.

-- You can track user behaviour by the help of its test feature, and test them before announcing it to bigger crowds.
+- You can track user behaviour with the help of its test features, and test them before announcing them to bigger crowds.

 - If you are using Sketch, you can view the basic coding styles for development teams.